AtenDesignGroup/NEON-Data-Skills/tutorials/Other/version-control/version-control-github/git04/git04.md

 ---
 syncID: e5c107fbf4a248588d5dbf7fbaffd49f
 title: "Git 04: Markdown Files"
-description: "This tutorial covers the basics of writing a document using the markdown language."
+description: "Test - This tutorial covers the basics of writing a document using the markdown language."
 dateCreated: 2016-05-06
 authors: Megan A. Jones
 contributors: